wp-plugins/bepro-listings/readme.txt

 * Consider altering the options located under the newly created admin menu for BePro Listings

-* Use shortcodes and/or widgets
+* Use shortcodes and/or widgets for user interaction

 * Re-save your current permalink settings